 Numerically, we observe that the single-cluster states in the PDE are Gaussians with variance $\sigma^2 = \frac{\ell}{\gamma w''(0)}$.
 This is in line with the following heuristic argument.
 Under~\cref{w-assumption}, we can use Laplace's method around $x= 0$ to find

 Therefore, a Gaussian with variance $\sigma^2=\frac{\ell}{\gamma w''(0)}$ satisfies the Kirkwood--Monroe fixed point equation~\eqref{eq:kirkwood-monroe} approximately for large $\gamma$.
-Therefore, we expect the single-cluster state to have a variance of $\sigma^2$, something which is confirmed by our numerical simulations, see~\cref{fig:single-cluster-state}.
-That single-cluster states are approximately Gaussian can also be seen through the particle system by approximating the dynamics of the particles within a cluster by an Orstein--Uhlenbeck process as in~\cite[Setion~5.3]{GarnierEtAl2017}.
+Therefore, we expect the single-cluster state to have variance $\sigma^2$, which is confirmed by our numerical simulations (see~\cref{fig:single-cluster-state}).
+That single-cluster states are approximately Gaussian can also be seen through the particle system by approximating the dynamics of the particles within a cluster by an Ornstein--Uhlenbeck process as in~\cite[Setion~5.3]{GarnierEtAl2017}.